 And once you’ve written your job ad, you can post it on multiple job boards and social media platforms to reach out to even more candidates – Applicant Tracking Systems integrate with various sites so that you can promote your open roles faster without having to subscribe to all these sites separately.

 Hiring for hard-to-fill roles?
-Learn how to use Workable’s sourcing features – People Search and Auto-Suggest – to scan millions of online profiles and identify candidates who match your hiring criteria.
+Learn how to use Workable’s sourcing features – People Search and AI Recruiter – to scan millions of online profiles and identify candidates who match your hiring criteria.

 Hire faster by automating administrative tasks

 Scheduling interviews, emailing candidates and keeping notes after interviews are all integral elements of the hiring process.
 But, when handled manually, they are time-consuming.
 Automating those mundane tasks can free up time to focus on the most important steps of the hiring process: meeting candidates, closing hires and onboarding your new employees.

 While spreadsheets and emails can be free (or low-cost) solutions, they are hard to manage, particularly when you hire a lot.
 An ATS will give you the power to email candidates in bulk or ask them to schedule an interview for a time that works for them.
 You can also keep all important information in one place, from candidate resumes to interview feedback, saving you time in looking for details in old emails.

 According to the aforementioned survey, 64% of NGOs in the United States and Canada said that they don’t have a formal nonprofit staffing strategy.
 This means that they either risk making bad hires (which cost $17,000 on average) or they rely on external recruiters, which, again, puts a needless dent into their overall budget.